robojeeves/PC1.04/README.md

 # Patriot Checkpoint V1.04

 # content_main.XML
 This is the main log-in screen.

-Currently it accepts any email ending in @patriots.uttyler.edu and any password.
+# student_advisory_scroll_view.XML
+This is the course progress overview display screen

+# required_course_list.XML
+# completed_course_list.XML
+These Screens display the courses required/completed in a scrollable list

-# student_advisory.XML
+# app_bar.XML
-This is the course progress display screen, the layout is a bit of a mess right now, and it isn't connected to any code, just a mock-up to get a feel for the look.
+Layout for the top navigation bar